Coarse assembly maps: Isomorphism results

+where the equivalence marked by $!$ follows from the commutativity of the left squares in \eqref{qfoihjoiqwefqewfq}, and the last equivalence is a consequence of Condition \ref{rgfoirgoregege4}.

 In view of Lemma \ref{ewfiowefwefergergergerg} we get the same relations if we replace the cone by the modified cone.
-Equivalence \eqref{ewfoij23or23r23r23rr} now implies that {(using in the second line \eqref{eq243trerwert} for the modified cone)}
+The equivalence \eqref{ewfoij23or23r23r23rr} implies that {(using in the second line \eqref{eq243trerwert} for the modified cone)}

 If we {compose this equivalence from the right} with $\iota$ and use \eqref{ewfiuhi4r343}, then we get